fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

 What Is ``op_counter``?
 -------------------------

-``op_counter`` is a runtime profiling toolkit built on PyTorch dispatch and module tracking.
+``op_counter`` is a runtime profiling toolkit built on PyTorch dispatch, function interception, and module hooks.
 Instead of estimating counts only from static layer shapes, it observes one real execution of your model and records what actually happened under the given input.